-If you have used the free Analytics Edge Basic Add-in and are moving up to the paid Analytics Edge Core Add-in, you will notice that things do not work the same way.
+If you have used the Analytics Edge Basic Add-in or Standard Add-in, and are moving up to the paid Analytics Edge Core Add-in, you will notice that things do not work the same way.

 First of all, any workbook you built using the Basic Add-in should work with the Core Add-in, BUT there are some cases where the compatibility may need a bit of tweaking.